Minnesota prep coaches tighten bonds with sudden shift to distance learning

 “That would have never happened unless this whole shutdown happened,” Witz said.

-Dave Cresap, coach of the Perham boys’ basketball team, said he’s used his down time to accumulate knowledge from the coaching clinics and to connect with coaches on social media.
+Dave Cresap, coach of the Perham boys’ basketball team, said he is used his down time to accumulate knowledge from the coaching clinics and to connect with coaches on social media.
 That includes people he’s never heard of, from fellow Minnesotans to coaches in New York and even Spain.

 “We are going back and forth in e-mail with new ideas,” Cresap said.
 “To be able to communicate and share ideas has been an outstanding thing.”